Who Is William, Prince of Wales?

 On July 22, 2013, the palace announced Middleton had given birth to a baby boy, weighing in at 8 pounds and 6 ounces, at 4:24 p.m. local time.
 Two days later, the baby's name was revealed: George Alexander Louis, who will be known as "His Royal Highness Prince George of Cambridge."

 Prince William and the Duchess of Cambridge welcomed their second child on May 2, 2015.
 The Duchess gave birth to a daughter, Princess Charlotte Elizabeth Diana, weighing 8 pounds, 3 ounces, at 8:34 a.m. local time at St Mary's Hospital.
-The baby is the Queen's fifth great-grandchild and the fourth in line to the throne after her brother Prince George.
+The baby is the Queen's fifth great-grandchild and the third in line to the throne after her brother Prince George.

 In September 2017, Kensington Palace announced that the Duke and Duchess of Cambridge were expecting their third child.
 Middleton gave birth to Prince Louis Arthur Charles on April 23, 2018.
 The newest member of their family weighed 8 lb, 7 oz.